-Leave from school may be granted by the Principal upon completion of a leave form (see Appendix 7, Pages 42 - 44 of the KHS Assessment Policy) on which details of course work to be completed whilst on leave and any assessment requirements are indicated.
+Leave from school may be granted by the Principal upon completion of a leave form on which details of course work to be completed whilst on leave and any assessment requirements are indicated.

 Students should be present at school to complete and submit all assessment tasks and examinations.
-Students and parents should NOT assume leave will be granted in circumstances where family holidays, social engagements or other matters of a discretionary nature clash with school assessment tasks and HSC tasks.
+Students and parents should NOT assume leave will be granted in circumstances where family holidays, social engagements, or other matters of a discretionary nature clash with school assessment tasks and HSC tasks.